-On June 4, 2001, and as amended on February 24, 2012, the District entered into a District Facilities Construction and Service Agreement with District No. 2 under which the District coordinates the financing, acquisition, construction, installation, completion, operation, maintenance and repair of public improvements and the management, administration and provision of services benefitting both Districts.
-District No. 2 will financially support the repayment of bonds and other obligations incurred in connection with the completion, operation, maintenance and repair of public improvements and the management, administration and provision of services by District No. 1.
+On June 4, 2001, and as amended on February 24, 2012, the District entered into a District Facilities Construction and Service Agreement with District No. 1 under which District No. 1 coordinates the financing, acquisition, construction, installation, completion, operation, maintenance and repair of public improvements and the management, administration and provision of services benefitting both Districts.
+The District will financially support the repayment of bonds and other obligations incurred in connection with the completion, operation, maintenance and repair of public improvements and the management, administration and provision of services by District No. 1.

-Note 7: Tax, Spending and Debt Limitations
+Note 6: Tax, Spending and Debt Limitations